bayytr/node-metadata/README.md

 ### Setup

+The application shows your current configuration at startup and offers an organized menu structure:

+1. **Input/Output Settings**
-1. Set the input directory containing your images
+   - Set input directory containing your images
-2. Set the output directory where processed images will be saved
+   - Set output directory where processed images will be saved

+2. **Metadata Settings**
-3. Configure max title characters (default: 200) and max tags (default: 45)
+   - Configure max title characters (default: 200)
+   - Configure max tags (default: 45)
+   - Toggle token usage display

+3. **AI Provider Settings**
-4. Enter your API keys for OpenAI and/or Google Gemini
+   - Enter your API keys for OpenAI and/or Google Gemini
-5. Select which AI to use (GPT or Gemini)
+   - Select which AI to use (GPT or Gemini)
-6. Select specific model for the chosen AI
+   - Select specific model for the chosen AI

-7. Toggle token usage display
-8. Process your images
+4. **Process Images**
+   - Run the metadata generation process

 ### How It Works